North Georgia Rivers

 What size flies for the Soque River?

-Sowbugs and scuds in #14–18, midges in #18–22, mayfly and caddis dries in #14–20 during hatches, and streamers in #2–6 (plus larger articulated patterns).
+Sowbugs and scuds in #14–18, midges in #18–22, mayfly and caddis dries in #14–20 during hatches, and streamers in #2–6 plus larger articulated patterns.
+On clear low water, anglers often do better dropping a size smaller and fishing finer tippet.
 Match the hatch when bugs are active; otherwise fish a sowbug subsurface.

 Do you need your own flies for a guided Soque trip?